Our situation: End-of-Life for Cable TV

 Our cable TV affiliation could disappear

-There are now several noncable users of the public rights of way who have no public benefit requirements.
+In summary, there are now several noncable users of the public rights-of-way who have no public benefit requirements for the use of ‘telephone’ poles along our streets.
 The landscape for providers and viewers is changing.
 Comcast is considering divesting to Verizon.
 Frontier has partnered with satellite.
-They are incentivizing cable customers to leave.
+They are incentivizing cable TV customers to leave.
 There is significant and unpredictable change.
+Community TV is being cancelled by Fortune 500 companies have rebranded.

 The Community TV Study Docket #22-06-23 affirmed